talking-to-machines/talking-to-machines/README.md

 * **CLI‑first Workflow** – Build and run large-scale experimental trials straight from your terminal.

-* **Python Package** – Use the same engine as a Python package in notebooks and pipelines.
+* **Python Package** – Use the same engine as a Python package in Juypter notebooks and Python pipelines.

 * **Multi‑Model Providers** – Built-in support for **OpenAI** chat models, **Hugging Face** Inference API, and OpenRouter.ai models.